Kathy145/familyCookbookManager/README.md

 ### ***A handy tool to organize and share your family and personal cookbooks..***

-The Juliaette Family Cookbook Manager is a back end developed application developed wih JavaScript, NodeJS, designed Materalize and <span style="color:red;">&#10084;</span> by Lotus Designs.
+The Juliaette Family Cookbook Manager is a back end developed application developed wih JavaScript, NodeJS, designed Materialize and <span style="color:red;">&#10084;</span> by Lotus Designs.
 This simple approach and design helps enable the user to easily  learning experience.

 To begin your Juliaette Family Cookbook Manager experience, please visit: https://familycookbookmanager.herokuapp.com/.